 Doctors recommend exercise as a way of alleviating fatigue and nausea, improving aerobic capacity, increasing bone density and treating depression.
 Patients should consult their oncologist in order to develop an exercise plan that’s customized to their condition.

 Mesothelioma is a harsh condition that can deteriorate a person’s physical health if a treatment plan is not in place for post-acute care.
-Fortunately, for those hoping to recover in the comfort of their own homes, care support and recovery advice are available.
+Fortunately, for those hoping to recover from treatment in the comfort of their own homes, care support and recovery advice are available.

 Families who consider these simple suggestions for recovery will improve the quality of life for patients who decide to age in place at home.

 Visit Seniorly for more information on senior health topics that matter to you.